 Development and review process

-The development and review process for tests in the National Assessment Program takes about 18 months to complete.
-This process involves a specific set of steps designed to ensure that the tests are of the highest standard:
+The development and review process for assessments in the National Assessment Program takes about 18 months to complete.
+ACARA staff with expertise in curriculum, content, assessment development and psychometrics oversee every step of the process, to ensure that the assessments are of the highest standard:

 Guidelines for test development

 Guidelines for test development, including question (item) formats and suitable topics for reading materials, are reviewed early as part of an ongoing quality assurance process.
 This ensures that there are clear guidelines for writers to follow when they develop test questions.